dlufy/Vendor_management_NodeJs/README.md

    "msg": "sucess"
    }

-4. Get the Status of the Workflow
+4. Get the Status of the Workflow using the ID of workflow i.e. return in createWorkflow API request
    ```json
    GET Request : url : localhost:3444/5f65bbae411d9230f887fe2d
    Response : {